-CCI believes the Colorado Child Care Assistance Program (CCAP) is a valuable benefit to support lowincome families access childcare.
-We recognize that current funding to CCAP does not meet the real need in our communities and support closing this gap.
-Programmatic administrative burdens should be minimized in order to maximize available funding for families.
+CCI believes the Colorado Child Care Assistance Program (CCAP) is a valuable benefit to support low-income families access childcare.
+We recognize that current funding to CCAP does not meet the real need in our communities and supports closing this gap.
+Programmatic aAdministrative burdens should be minimized in order to maximize available funding for families.